scriptPilot/app-framework/DOCUMENTATION.md

 - `npm run patch` after bugfixes and improvements
 - `npm run minor` after adding new functionality
-- `npm run major` after breaking backward-capabiltiy
+- `npm run major` after breaking backward-capability

 After the build process has finished successful, a new folder `www/build-...` was created with all static files.